 If you’re interested in getting a Federal Work-Study job while you’re enrolled in college or career school, make sure you apply for aid early.
-Schools that participate in the Federal Work-Study Program award funds on a first come, first served basis.
+Funds are limited.

 You’ll earn at least the current federal minimum wage.
 However, you may earn more depending on the type of work you do and the skills required for the position.